-RBI, Reserve bank of India is a body responsible for maintaining a crucial part of the financial structure in the country, also considered as Central Banking Institution.
-They print paper currencies and mint coins in places for us within a pre-defined policy.
-It commenced on 1st April 1935 and servings to date for 84 years.
+RBI, Reserve bank of India is a body responsible for maintaining a crucial part of the financial structure in the country, also considered as a Central Banking Institution of all.
+They print paper currencies and make coins in places for us within a pre-defined policy, obviously.
+It commenced on 1st April 1935 and servings to date for more than 84 years.
 After independence on 15th August 1947, RBI got nationalized on 1st January 1949.

 The RBI plays an important part in the Development Strategy of the Government of India.
 It is a member bank of the Asian Clearing Union.
 The general superintendence and direction of the RBI is entrusted with the 21-member central board of directors: the governor; four deputy governors; two finance ministry representatives (usually the Economic Affairs Secretary and the Financial Services Secretary); ten government-nominated directors to represent important elements of India’s economy; and four directors to represent local boards headquartered at Mumbai, Kolkata, Chennai and the capital New Delhi.
 Each of these local boards consists of five members who represent regional interests, the interests of co-operative and indigenous banks.
 To know more about RBI, click here.